 Commercial property loans in Singapore tend to have a lower loan tenure than residential property loans.
 Most banks offer a loan tenure of 25 to 30 years for commercial property loans.
 However, do note interest rates for commercial property loans tend to be higher than those for residential property.

 The rule of thumb is the longer your loan tenure, the more interest you’ll pay.
-All these factors can make it more onerous to take out a commercial property loan.
+All these factors can make it more restrictive and costly compared to residential loans to take out a commercial property loan.

 Commercial Property Singapore: Do I Have to Pay ABSD?